ethereum/go-ethereum/docs/_interface/consensus-clients.md

 [Prysm](https://docs.prylabs.network/docs/getting-started/): written in Go

 There is currently a [client diversity][client-div-link] issue where a large dominance of Prysm clients poses a risk to the health of the network.
-In response to the initial drive to even out the client diversity many Prysm nodes switched to Lighthouse to the extent that it also has a problematic market share.
-It is therefore recommended to use a minority client such as Teku, Nimbus or Lodestar (although uses should be aware that Lodestar is currently awaiting a third-party audit).
+In response to the initial drive to even out the client diversity many Prysm nodes switched to Lighthouse to the extent that it now also has a problematic market share.
+It is therefore recommended to use a minority client such as Teku, Nimbus or Lodestar (although users should be aware that Lodestar is currently awaiting a third-party audit).

 It is also worth noting that client diversity is also an [issue on the execution layer](https://clientdiversity.org/), with Geth being run on about 85% of all Ethereum nodes.
 It is assumed that readers on this page have at